chinakritp/custom-woocommerce-template/README.md

 # How to

-Main thing is *custom-main.less*, which you have to apply to site.
+Main thing is *custom-main.less*, which you have to apply to site.<br>
 **Feel free to change color of button which are placed vary top of less file**

 ----------------------------